-Option 1: A luxury hotel set on a beach on the edge of a lava field near the Snaefellsnes glacier,offering an intimate, family-run atmosphere, great service and a renowned restaurant.
+Option 1: Hotel Budir, a luxury hotel set on a beach on the edge of a lava field near the Snaefellsnes glacier, offers an intimate, family-run atmosphere, great service and a renowned restaurant.

 There are views of the glacier or bay from almost everywhere, vintage-style sofas and lamps in the public areas, plus framed old photos on the wall, a working fireplace and magazines and books to read during your downtime.
 The restaurant has long had a justifiably stellar reputation.
 The adjoining bar is very welcoming and has a great selection of whiskeys as well as beers, wines and cocktails.

 Option 2: On the north side of the highly scenic Snaefellsnes Peninsula is, Hotel Egilsen, a converted historic house at the heart of the fishing town of Stykkisholmur.
 The small hotel preserves its classic heritage while enhancing it with the best of modern design.
 Providing intimate lodging, healthy food, small library and the renowed COCO-MAT beds made out of organic and natural materials.
 The hotel has 10 bedrooms.

 Option 3: Also located right next to the harbor in the town of Stykkisholmur is Hotel Fransiskus, a small and modern 21 room hotel with plenty of history.
 In the 1930’s, a group of Catholic sisters came to Stykkisholmur to build a monastery, a Catholic chapel and a hospital for the whole region.
 Each room has been furnished with all the latest amenities with magnificent views over the harbor, the center of the town, the mountains and towards the magnificent bay Breiðafjörður.